DFE-Digital/apply-for-qualified-teacher-status/app/views/static/privacy.md

 (TRA)](https://www.gov.uk/government/organisations/teaching-regulation-agency/about),
 an executive agency of the Department for Education (DfE).

-Our service allows anyone with a teacher reference number (TRN) to get a reminder of their TRN by email.
+Our service allows anyone to check whether they might be eligible to receive qualified teacher status (QTS) in England.

 For the purpose of data protection legislation, DfE is the data controller for the data we hold and process.

 ## What data we collect

+We collect information on the answers that people give to the eligibility questions.
+We do not currently collect any personally identifiable information.

 ### Why we need your data

+We use it to determine whether someone might be eligible to receive qualified teacher status (QTS) in England.

 ## Our legal basis for processing your data